-The State Center for Health Statistics in North Carolina has released new publications and data on its website in the last four months:
+NEW!
+The State Center for Health Statistics in North Carolina has released the following new publications and data on its website in the last three months:

 Trends in Maternal Mortality Statistics